haristotle3/ss-oee-literals/two-pass-assembler/README.md

 # Important note:

 - End record in object program contains the _same address as provided in the first line of the input assembly program_.
 This is actually incorrect, since end record should have the address of the first _executable_ instruction.
 Future revisions to the code could fix that feature.
+- These C programs works properly only on a windows machine.
+For linux or other machines, replace the <windows.h> header file and CreateDirectory() function with their equivalent header file and function.

 ## Notes